austinddeshong97/SWDnD/Campaigns/Campaign01/Session_001.md

-#### Aicanaro Alatya
+#### Kyrie Alatya

-> Aican crash-landed on Nanth'ri after the Repulsor-lifts failed on his ship.
-He walked about 15mi to the nearest settlement, which lucky for him, was a spaceport.
+> Kyrie crash-landed on Nanth'ri after the Repulsor-lifts failed on his ship.
+He walked about 15mi to the nearest settlement, which, lucky for him, was a spaceport.
 He found an Ithorian ship master willing to help him repair his ship.
 He payed the Ithorian 1,500cr to retrieve his ship from the surrounding forest where he crashed, and repair it.
 >
-> A few days later, he returned to check on his ship, only to be told by the Ithorian that it was beyond repair and all that he was able to salvage was the Sublight drive engines, and refuses to give Aican back his deposit, as the Ithorian's crew still labored in trying to repair the ship.
+> A few days later, he returned to check on his ship, only to be told by the Ithorian that it was beyond repair and all that he was able to salvage was the Sublight drive engines, and refuses to give Kyrie back his deposit, as the Ithorian's crew still labored in trying to repair the ship.
 >
-> Discouraged, and all but out of credits, Aican journeys to the cantina adjacent to the main landing bays in an attempt to find someone to help him in his plight...
+> Enraged, and all but out of credits, Kyrie journeys to the cantina adjacent to the main landing bays in an attempt to find a way off this planet and on to his next job...

-* Aicanaro starts this adventure with 200cr, a set of Sublight Drive Engines, and whatever gear he normally carries
+* Kyrie starts this adventure with 200cr, a set of Sublight Drive Engines, and whatever gear he normally carries

 #### OshKosh B'Gosh

-> OshKosh sets down his BT-7 Thunderclap, *The Sentinel's Stand*, in Bay 9 of the Totora Spaceport on Nanth'ri.
-The Sublight drive on his ship are shot, and limped his way in on Repulsor-lifts only.
+> OshKosh has been roaming the galaxy in search of answers, and seeks knowledge of the greater world.
+The Sublight Drives on his ship, a BT-7 Thunderclap known as *The Sentinel's Stand*, are shot.
+Looking for a place to find repairs, he felt a strange draw to the planet Nanth'ri.
+He sets the *Sentinel's Stand* down in Docking Bay 3 at the Totora spaceport.
 >
-> Perhaps he can get some information on where to find decent drive parts in the local cantina...
+> Perhaps he can get some information on where to find decent drive parts in the local cantina, and maybe find out something interesting in this part of the galaxy along the way...

 * OshKosh starts this adventure with 1000cr and whatever gear he normally carries